Lessons Learned

 ESPRAT+G (Instructional Strategy)

-Look in most social studies textbooks, read analysis of historical events and one usually finds a common categorization of information.
-The categories often include the economic, social, political, religious, the arts and technological angles of what happened and why.
-And sometimes one finds a discussion of how geography affected several of these categories.
-Social studies teachers make these aspects of our study of society a mainstay to our teaching.
+Look in most social studies textbooks, read analysis of historical events, and one usually finds a standard categorization of information.
+The categories often include the economicsocialpoliticalreligiousarts, and technological angles of what happened and why.
+And sometimes, one finds a discussion of how geography affected several of these categories.
+Social studies teachers make these aspects of studying society a mainstay of our teaching.

-If you are not already teaching your students how we break the study of social studies down into these categories, look to use theĀ ESPRAT+G acronym.
-Much like using the 6+1 Traits of Writing to give our students a structure and language to talk about their writing, ESPRAT+G can do the same for the understanding of social studies.
+If you need to teach your students how to break the study of social studies into these categories, use the ESPRAT+G acronym.
+Much like using the 6+1 Traits of Writing to give our students a structure and language to talk about their writing, ESPRAT+G can do the same for understanding social studies.

 I put a Web site together that I share with my students to help them better understand ESPRAT+G. Your students might find it helpful as well.